Online Ear Training:

 Here's another way to look at ear training... think of the last time you were around other people and somebody asked you to play a popular song on your instrument, like "Happy Birthday" or "Frosty the Snowman."
 Whatever the song, it was something that you could effortlessly sing or whistle, but you hadn't ever tried playing it on your instrument.
 The question is this: Were you able to pick up your instrument and play the song by ear, or did you tell the person you couldn't play the song without written music?
 I've been in this situation many times myself and I've always found it demoralizing when I couldn't play even the simplest of tunes by ear.
 And that's where ear training comes in.
 Regardless of your current ability, ear training can strengthen your ears, moving you closer to the point where you can effortless play anything by ear.

 EAR TRAINING ARTICLES

 I've written several articles about ear training on this jazz blog.
 Following are some highlights:

 - Learning To Improvise - Introduction: This article discusses my jazz education and the odd absence of adequate ear training.
 As you'll read in the article, my lack of ear training and my total inability to play by ear prevented me from succeeding at jazz improvisation.

 - Learning To Improvise - Ear Training: This article discusses the importance of ear training in jazz improvisation.

-- Play By Ear - Supporting Evidence: Interviews and masterclass notes where professional jazz musicians and educators discuss the importance of ear training and the ability to play by ear.
+- Ear Training - Supporting Evidence: Interviews and masterclass notes where professional jazz musicians and educators discuss the importance of ear training and the ability to play by ear.

 - Ear Training - Reader Email: Selected messages from readers of my jazz blog in which they discuss the importance of ear training in their musical development.